 Benstead Theatre is located in the C.J.
 Rodman Center for the Arts, home to music, fine arts and theatre.
 The theatre is an innovative flexible-space “black-box.”
 It includes a proscenium opening, stage deck and a fly gallery, allowing plays to be staged in arena, thrust, environmental or proscenium depending upon the director and designers’ creative vision.
 The facility is dedicated to the theatre department so rehearsals and construction occur right in the space.
 First-year students who have experienced only proscenium staging in high school find Benstead Theatre a new and exciting place to perform and work.

 The theatre is supported by lighting and sound control boards that are replaced with the latest equipment on a regular rotation; fully equipped scene and costume shops; a design studio; an acting studio; and a makeup room large enough to double as a rehearsal space.

-A celebration of short new plays presented by young directors.
+A celebration of short plays presented by young directors

 Tickets are free - reservations recommended - call 920-748-8791